underscoreio/essential-scala/src/pages/sequencing/generics.md

 ### Pandora's Box

-Let's start with a collection that is even simpler than our list -- a box that stores a single value.
+Let's start with a collection that is even simpler than our list---a box that stores a single value.
 We don't care what type is stored in the box, but we want to make sure we preserve that type when we get the value out of the box.
 To do this we use a generic type.

 ~~~ scala
 scala> case class Box[A](value: A)